 Teaching English as a Foreign Language (TEFL) Volunteer

-Volunteers serve in primary, middle, and high schools (grades 3-12) and universities, where they team teach with the local English teacher(s).
-Volunteers focus on developing students’ speaking skills using student-centered methodologies.
-In addition to classroom teaching, Volunteers conduct after-school clubs and activities that identify and address specific school and community needs.
-TEFL Volunteers also work with youth in their community through a variety of formal and informal avenues, including clubs and camps, during summer and school breaks.
+Volunteers serve in schools (grades 3-12) and universities, where they co-teach with the local English teacher(s).
+Volunteers focus on developing students’ speaking skills using student-centered teaching methodologies.
+In addition to classroom teaching, Volunteers lead after-school clubs and activities that identify and address specific school and community needs.
+TEFL Volunteers also work with youth in their community through a variety of formal and informal avenues, including clubs and camps during summer and school breaks.

 Community integration is an indispensable part of Volunteer work.
-To be successful in service, Volunteers must be accepted by their communities.
-The responsibility for integration rests on Volunteers and host communities, and that includes learning the Armenian language.
-During Pre-Service Training, Peace Corps Armenia provides tools and strategies for Volunteers to enhance their community integration and language acquisition.
-The Volunteers’ main assignment during the first three months is community integration.
-By devoting attention to community integration at site and to language learning, Volunteers lay the groundwork for their future community work.
+In order to be successful in service, Volunteers must be accepted by their communities.
+The responsibility of integration rests on Volunteers and host communities, which is facilitated by continually learning the Armenian language.
+During Pre-Service Training, Peace Corps Armenia provides tools and strategies for Volunteers to enhance their community integration and language acquisition by devoting attention to community integration and language learning, Volunteers lay the groundwork for their future community work.

-• Developing teaching resources appropriate to school settings
+• Experience developing teaching resources appropriate to school settings

-• Organizing and leading after-school and summer youth programs focused on English proficiency
+• Experience organizing and leading after-school and summer youth programs focused on English proficiency

-• Using technology in the classroom to enhance English proficiency
+• Experience using technology in the classroom to enhance English proficiency

-• Working with teachers on professional development activities
+• Experience working with teachers on professional development activities

 Required Language Skills

-Volunteers are required to stay with host families during Pre-Service Training (PST) and for an additional three months after training, at which point they can move to independent housing, if available.
-The host family experience is a unique opportunity for Volunteers to fully immerse themselves in the Armenian language and culture.
-Many Volunteers choose to live with their host families for the entirety of their service because of their comfortable relationship with the family.
-Please note that independent housing is not available in all communities, therefore all Volunteers should be prepared to stay with a host family during their full 2 years of service if necessary.
+Volunteers are required to stay with host families during Pre-Service Training (PST) and for the first three months at site.
+The host family experience is a unique opportunity for Volunteers to fully immerse themselves in the Armenian language and culture and form important relationships in the community.
+Many Volunteers choose to live with their host families for the entirety of their service although they may move to independent housing, if available, after the mandatory host family stay.
+Please note that independent housing is not available in all communities, and all Volunteers should be prepared to stay with a host family during their full two years of service, if necessary.